 A 6-hour route that takes you from quaint villages to a former island.
 Broek in Waterland looks like a postcard, but it’s real!
 This picturesque village is just ±20 minutes from Amsterdam Central Station.
 No wonder so many famous rich 17th & 18th century merchants and seafarers built their home there.
-Marken was an island in the middle of the Zuyder Zee until 1957.
+Marken was an island in the middle of what used to be called ‘the Zuider Zee’ (nowadays: IJsselmeer) until 1957.
 Today it is connected to the mainland by a dike – with its little wooden houses snuggled together on the former island.
 Monnickendam is ideal for exploring on your own – with cute cafes, historic sites and nice shops.

 If you coming from the city center, walk all the way through the station past track 14/15 into the hallway at the rear side.
 There you find at the bottom of the escalator the Public Transport Ticket shop.

 Day tickets Adult